APRS Information Services

 NTSGTE

-APRS can be used to send a radiogram to the National Traffic System (NTS).
+Use APRS to send a radiogram to the National Traffic System (NTS).

 Reference: https://nts2.arrl.org/ntsgte-an-aprs-nts-gateway/